 Pots and beds is something you can be creative with, save up money and remain green.
 Recycle anything and everything to build up your garden.
 With simple modifications old cans, bins, plastic bottles and canisters could prove to be ideal plant pots.

 In turn, they also provide shape variety, crucial for spacing.
-On the other hand, if you have space you could use old wooden boxes, pallets and pallet rackings to make sturdy garden beds.
+On the other hand, if you have space you could use old wooden boxes, pallets and pallet racking to make sturdy boat garden beds.

 Other options may include old barrels, rubber boots and tires or old cookery.
 Just remember to modify them by adding simple drainage holes.
 Most importantly, make sure they are secure when you set sail.

 Make the effort and give your plants the best soil you can find.
-Also, consider a good fertilizer, or your own home made compost.
+Also, consider a good fertiliser, or your own home made compost.
 They will add much needed nutrients to the soil.